godotengine/godot-docs/classes/class_string.rst

 Description
 -----------

 This is the built-in string class (and the one used by GDScript).
-It supports Unicode and provides all necesary means for string handling.
+It supports Unicode and provides all necessary means for string handling.
 Strings are reference counted and use a copy-on-write approach, so passing them around is cheap in resources.

 Member Function Description
 ---------------------------